 They may also be products that are unique and rare with expensive ingredients.

-Update: Video no longer available, sorry.
+Update: The video is no longer available, sorry.

 The name of the game when grocery shopping with a frugal mindset is to get as much as you can for as little as possible without compromising quality.

-That sounds like a tough challenge and sometimes it is but the more you keep with that mindset the easier it gets.
+That sounds like a tough challenge, and sometimes it is, but the more you keep with that mindset, the easier it gets.